christinalizx/Python-Crawler-Tutorial/README.md

 You can try to write a html file by creating a .html file, and open it in your browser.

 [try.html] This is the code I wrote.
 And this is what it looks like:
+![outcome]

+headers can go all the way upto h6.
+As the number grows, the size of the font will be smaller.
+But the font size can be changed through CSS.

 <!-- auto references -->
 [try.html]: try.html
+[outcome]: htmloutcome.png